 Cervejaria Ferradura - this local favourite serves up delicious bar snacks.
 Try the camarão alho (garlic pawns) or chouriço assado (grilled chorizo).

 Tasca de Lota - When we said unassuming this is exactly what we meant.
-This canteen style restaurant serves up a fresh slab of fish with boiled potatoes and a simple salad.
+This canteen style restaurant serves up a fresh fish and BBQ’s it in front of you.
 Nothing fancy to see here, just good, honest, fresh food.
 Located at the back of the marina next to the boat yard.

 Casa Chico Zé - Without out a doubt, my favourite restaurant in Lagos.
 It is actually situated just outside the city but at only a 5 minute drive away this Portuguese BBQ restaurant is a foodie experience not to miss.
 Popular with both locals and tourists in the know, Chico Zé is a well-established lunch only restaurant (open 12-3pm).
 At Chico Zé fish is king - try the BBQ sardines or whole Dourada and a carafe of vinho verde (local wine made from young grapes).
 If fish isn't your thing the mixed kebab and piri piri chicken is also very good.
 It is not uncommon to have to wait 20minutes plus for a table so if you're not a fan of queueing aim to arrive for opening at midday.